Amalidi/readme--generator/README.md

 ## Usage

-After cloning the repo and installing npm, you will need to navigate to the main js file which index.js.
+After cloning the repo and installing npm, you will need to navigate to the main js file which is index.js.

 Once installed run the following command: